-Israeli law has recently changed the way it deals with the elderly and incapacitated by empowering them with a legal option that enables them to decide how they would like their medical and personal affairs to be handled once they cannot do so themselves.
-This is one of many changes we see coming forth into the legal system which is aimed at preserving the independence and self respect of those who suffer from diminished capacity either due to age, an accident or otherwise .
+Israeli law has recently changed the way it deals with the elderly and incapacitated by empowering them with a legal option that enables them to decide how they would like their medical, financial and personal affairs to be handled once they do not have the mental capacity to do so themselves.
+An Enduring Power of Attorney form (EPA), is one of these legal options.

 Upon the death of the appointer, the EPA terminates and consequently further dealings with the appointer’s assets will need to be dealt with according to his will or according to Israeli inheritance rules.